Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The main thing is to protect them from frost.
 Keep an eye on the weather report for frost warnings in your area, or cover them at night just for safety.
 For single plants you could mound them over with soil, or cut the bottom off of plastic bottles and use them like a cloche.
-For beds of plants you can buy rolls of special garden fleece, spread hay, or even cover them with old bedsheets.

 I am new to growing vegetables and fruit.
 I started a small garden with peppers and tomatoes in April.
 They have produced some tomatoes and are still producing peppers.
 My question is what do I do now that the cold weather is coming and my peppers are still producing?
 The garden is in a planter and is open on three sides.
 I have added mulch, but do I need to cover the plants with a towel or bag?
 Any suggestions?

 If it only gets cold at night keep completly covering the plants as long as you want to.
 You can't keep them covered in the daytime because they do need light.